for Liberal Studies (Public Relations)

 This module is designed both to give you the experience in planning and producing public relations campaigns and to introduce a critical understanding of the decisions and processes that PR agencies, charities and other organisations use to develop, launch and manage campaigns.
 You will learn to create your own strategic PR campaign from scratch, from taking a brief, through to preparing a project proposal, carrying out research, developing objectives, strategy and tactics, defining messages and media.
 The module looks at public relations campaign planning using digital and social media techniques, as well as more traditional methods of communications.
 An integral part of the process will be evaluating the outcomes of PR campaigns and showing an understanding of the decisions made at every stage.
 Weekly class discussions will draw student research into academic debate (on PR issues from both journals and of industry publications), from which case studies will be discussed and evaluated.

 This module will analyse the structure of political communication networks and information sources and examine the influence of mass communications on the development of the political decision making process.
 The module will examine the relationship between the media and these political processes.
 It will offer a critical review of key aspects of contemporary theory and research in political communications.
-There will be an examination of the range of interconnected issues concerning the politics and media relationship: global media and political collaboration; media and political influence; political marketing; branding and news management; media and public knowledge; the crisis of current civic communications; political reporting, and public diplomacy.
-It will provide an insight into the relationship between political actors, professional communicators and media personnel in the context of ever changing national and international political and advanced technological systems for instantaneous forms
+There will be an examination of the range of interconnected issues concerning the politics and media relationship, global media and political collaboration, media and political influence, political marketing, branding and news management, media and public knowledge, the crisis of current civic communications, political reporting, and public diplomacy.
+It will provide an insight into the relationship between political actors, professional communicators and media personnel in the context of ever changing national and international political and advanced technological systems for instantaneous forms of communication.

 This is an open module designed to facilitate advanced studies of emerging and cutting-edge issues, relevant to media and public relations related fields.
-This module reflects the dynamics of subject areas, which are marked by rapid change, widespread innovations and the continual emergence of contemporary issues and phenomenon.
+This module reflects the dynamics of subject areas, which are marked by rapid change, widespread innovations and the continual emergence of contemporary issues and phenomena.
 This module may examine particular topics, cases, theories and practices related to the fields of media and communications and public relations.
 Broadly, this module addresses current issues relevant in preparation for a variety of professional contexts.
 This module may focus on any subject related to change or traditions in media and public relations disciplines and practices.
-Some topics could include content on, Diaspora and media; Reality Television: Theory and Practice; Branding, Advertising and Image in Politics; New Media and Society; Marketing and Culture; Global Trends; or other timely topics.
+Some topics could include content on, Diaspora and media, Reality Television, Theory and Practice, Branding, Advertising and Image in Politics, New Media and Society, Marketing and Culture, Global Trends, or other timely topics.

 This module offers you the opportunity to understand and learn techniques for dealing with sudden and unexpected situations that have a negative impact on organisations and their images to key constituencies.
 Through case studies and mock crises, you will develop strategic solutions for crisis situations and create a generic crisis communications plan that can be included in your personal portfolios.
 You will become familiar with essential elements of crisis preparation and communications techniques from traditional and new media channels.